Driving Regulations

 Before initiating an ASM taper in a seizure-free patient, always discuss driving implications.
 If the patient has a breakthrough seizure during the taper, the seizure-free clock resets — potentially resulting in months of driving restriction.
 This is especially important for patients whose livelihood depends on driving.
 Document the discussion and the patient’s informed decision.

 Know your state’s reporting requirements.
-In mandatory reporting states, failure to report can carry penalties (criminal offense in PA, monetary fine in NJ).
+In mandatory reporting states, failure to report can carry penalties (e.g., summary criminal offense in PA; statutory reporting duty in NJ under N.J.A.C.
+13:19-5.1).
 In voluntary reporting states, the greater medicolegal risk is failing to warn a patient not to drive — if that patient subsequently causes an accident, the physician may face a malpractice claim.
 The safest approach in all states is to document driving counseling at every visit.

 References